EnergeticPixels/vuejs_full-stack/README.md

 Do you have Vue.js front-end capabilities, but lack familiarity with the server side?
 Would you like to develop the skills needed to build full-stack applications?
 In this course, instructor Shaun Wassell helps you enhance your development tool kit by showing how to leverage your existing Vue.js skills to build a full-stack ecommerce site.
 Shaun guides you through the process, showing how to use Vue.js to build a simple front end; Node.js and MongoDB to construct the back end; Axios to communicate between the front and back ends; add authentication with Firebase Authentication; and finally, how to take it live.
 Along the way, learn how to work with different tools and frameworks to correctly configure your site, including Postman and Express.

+## Development resources (Outside)
+This project is almost done.
+Still needs firebase setup for signin operations.
+Also, this project uses MongoDB Atlas as persisted data.
+All other operations of this site is good.
+Can now be used for all references used in coding outside of user signin operations.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.